wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

    </objects>
 </addBatch>
 ```
-Following is a sample request for the CSV data that can be handled by the addBatch operation.
+Following is a sample request that can be handled by the addBatch operation, where the content type of the batch data is in text/csv format.

 ```xml
 <addBatch>